 Planned Scope and Timing of the Audit

-15. The auditor shall communicate with those charged with governance an overview of the planned scope and timing of the audit.
+15. The auditor shall communicate with those charged with governance an overview of the planned scope and timing of the audit, which includes communicating about the significant risks identified by the auditor.
 (Ref: Para.
-A11-A15)
+A11-A16)